Fundamentals of Public Health Supplemental Studies

-- ENVIRON 310: Environmental Chemicals and Disease (3)
+- ENVIRON 310: Environmental Chemicals and Disease (3 credits)

-- PUBHLTH 311: Introduction to Public Health Genetics (3)
+- PUBHLTH 311: Introduction to Public Health Genetics (3 credits)

-- PUBHLTH 340: Sustainability and Environmental Health (3)
+- PUBHLTH 340: Sustainability and Environmental Health (3 credits)

-- PUBHLTH 370: Public Health Biology and Pathophysiology (3)
+- PUBHLTH 370: Public Health Biology and Pathophysiology (3 credits)

-- PUBHLTH 401: Exploring the Public Health Spectrum of Cancer: From Prevention to Survivorship (3)
+- PUBHLTH 401: Exploring the Public Health Spectrum of Cancer: from prevention to survivorship (3 credits)

-- PUBHLTH 460: Introduction to Bacterial Pathogenesis (3)
+- PUBHLTH 460: Introduction to Bacterial Pathogenesis (3 credits)

 Students may petition to the Office of Undergraduate Education for consideration in counting courses not on the approved course lists if they believe that these courses offer an opportunity to pair their disciplinary mindset with the learning outcomes of the Fundamentals of Public Health Supplemental Studies program.

 1. Declare Your Intent

 Completing the Declaration of Intent Form lets us know you intend to participate in FPHSS.
 You will be added to an email list which allows us to communicate with you about your progress in completing the necessary coursework.